 - Report safety concerns: if you encounter a safety concern with a product, report it to the manufacturer or the Consumer Product Safety Commission.

-- Perform regular maintenance: keep equipment well maintained and serviced regularly to ensure it’s in good working condition.
+- Perform regular maintenance: keep equipment well maintained and serviced regularly to

 - Educate themselves: learn how to properly use and maintain the products you own to avoid accidents.